 Additionally, as a company, instead of having a situation where your blockchain is suited to just one use case such as smart contracts, asset management (tokenization), data authentication and verification, and digital identities, ensure you create a truly distributed network through which the gap between different industries can be bridged.

-Today, there are different multiple consensus algorithms to select from like Proof of Stake (PoS), Byzantine Fault Tolerant (BFT), Proof of Elapsed Time (PoET), Proof of Authority (PoA), Delegated-Proof of Stake (dPoS) etc with each suited to a specific use-case.
-Different of these algorithms can also be implemented on different platforms.
-You then develop a Proof of Concept, the research regulatory needs, and then do marketing and fundraising, hire staff, launch beta version of the product before kicking off a production ready app.
+Today, there are different multiple consensus algorithms to select from like Proof of Stake (PoS), Byzantine Fault Tolerant (BFT), Proof of Elapsed Time (PoET), Proof of Authority (PoA), Delegated-Proof of Stake (dPoS), etc with each suited to a specific use-case.
+Different from these algorithms can also, be implemented on different platforms.
+You then develop a Proof of Concept, the research regulatory needs, and then do marketing and fundraising, hire staff, launch a beta version of the product before kicking off a production-ready app.

 With Cosmos Network and Polkadot, developers are able to build application-specific blockchains from scratch by, instead of building a dapp on a VM or forking an existing blockchain, the developers are able to build a VM and choose available npm-like modules that include features like staking, slashing, tokens, accounts, inter-blockchain communication, governance, etc.